Quick Answer

 How Many Calories Do Athletes Need?

-Athletes typically require more energy than non-athletes due to the demands of training and recovery.
+Athletes generally require more energy than non-athletes because training increases overall energy demand.

 Do Athletes Need More Protein Than Non-Athletes?

-- ~1.2 to 2.0 grams of protein per kilogram of body weight per day
+~1.2–2.0 grams of protein per kilogram of body weight per day.

 The M3 Performance Plate

-A simple way athletes can structure meals is by using the M3 Performance Plate.
+A practical way athletes can structure meals is by using the M3 Performance Plate.

 Example: Fueling for Beach Volleyball Performance